 Your children are the most important part of your life.
-They may be one of the reasons you decided to get the divorce.
+They may be one of the reasons you decided to get a divorce.

-You must protect them during and after the divorce.
-This means shielding them from divorce rhetoric, inflammatory comments and legal maneuvering.
+You must protect them during and after you split from your spouse.
+This means shielding them from divorce rhetoric, inflammatory comments, and legal maneuvering.
 You may also be worried about their emotional response and health during the divorce.

 We can handle the legal stuff.
-And you can get the help you need to help your children.
-Child custody and parenting time attorney James Townsend briefly discusses some of the issues to consider to protect your parental rights.
+And you can get the help you need to ensure your children stay emotionally and physically healthy.

-When parents divorce, deciding who will get custody of the children is one of the most difficult decisions that must be resolved before parents can begin rebuilding their lives.
-Often, it is the most emotionally wrenching aspect of divorce with the potential to not only affect the rest of the parents’ lives, but also their children’s.
+When parents divorce, deciding who gets custody of the children is one of the most difficult decisions that must be resolved before parents can begin rebuilding their lives.
+Often, it is the most emotionally wrenching aspect of divorce with the potential to not only affect the rest of each parent’s life but also their children’s.

 In every situation, the court’s primary concern is to rule in the best interests of the child.
 Colorado is what is called a “gender neutral” state, which means that child custody is not awarded strictly based on the gender of the parents.

 In the absence of mitigating circumstances, such as a history of abuse or neglect, judges prefer to award joint custody to parents, which they feel is in the best interests of the child.
 However, the younger the children are, the more likely that the majority of custody time will be given to one parent.